GabrielNakamura/Herodotools/README.md

 > point of America, from now on, forever, insistently points to the
 > south, our north.”

-We choose this painting to represent an effort of south american scientists trying to figure out the north in Biogeography studies.
+We choose this painting to represent an effort of South American scientists trying to figure out the north in Biogeography studies.

 ## The package